cul/ldpd-uri-service/README.md

 ## Installation
 TODO

+## Configuration
+Various configurations can be changed in `config/uri_service.yml`.

+### API Keys
+TODO

+### Local URI HOST
+TODO

+### Auto Commit
+Our Solr configuration automatically soft commits all changes after a second and commits all changes after 30 seconds.
+This keeps things running smoothly in production environments because it prevents frequent, unnecessary commits to Solr.
+In test environments waiting a second for a document to appear is not ideal.
+Because of this there's an `auto_commit` flag that can be set to `false` and this would commit each change immediately to Solr.
+This flag should only be set to `false` in development and test environments.
+The default value is `true`.

 ## Services (job queues, cache servers, search engines, etc.)
 URI Services stores local, temporary and external terms in a mysql database.
 Solr is used to index terms for fast lookup and searching.
 Redis/Resque will be used to run scheduled jobs.